IsaacScript/isaacscript/packages/docs/docs/main/using-get-data.md

 A common task in Isaac mods is to make new enemies, new familiars, and so on.
 All of these things are grouped under the umbrella of the `Entity` class.
 Custom entities often have some state associated with them.
 For example, you might have a custom familiar that eats bombs.
 In this case, you would need to keep track of how many bombs it has eaten already.

 Additionally, a common task in modding is to make new functionality for vanilla entities.
 For example, you might want to make a custom collectible that inflicts sleep counters on all NPCs.
-In this case, you would need to keep track of a poison counter for every NPC.
+In this case, you would need to keep track of a sleep counter for every NPC.

 In general, if you need to store data about an entity, then you have a few different options.